hashicorp/terraform-provider-aws/docs/data-handling-and-conversion.md

 ### Zero Value Mapping

-As mentioned in the [Type Mapping section](#type-mapping), there is a discrepency with how the Terraform Plugin SDK represents values and the reality that a Terraform State may not configure an Attribute.
+As mentioned in the [Type Mapping section](#type-mapping), there is a discrepancy with how the Terraform Plugin SDK represents values and the reality that a Terraform State may not configure an Attribute.
 These values will default to the matching underlying Go type "zero value" if not set:

 | Terraform Plugin SDK | Go Type | Zero Value |
 |----------------------|---------|------------|